 Public Speaking

-I am an experienced public speaker on a variety of topics, and regularly speak for local societies and groups.
+I am an experienced speaker on a variety of topics relating to late eighteenth century culture, and regularly talk at local societies, history groups and at academic conferences across the UK.
 If you would like further information, please do not hesitate to contact me at nicky@nicolapink.com or take a look at some of my talks listed below.

-All my lectures are beautifully illustrated and last 45 minutes with 15 minutes for questions.
+All my lectures are beautifully illustrated and usually last 45 minutes with 15 minutes for questions.
 My speaking style is relaxed, friendly and clear.
 I am based in Hampshire and happy to travel across the south of England.

 Talk Topics: